raspberrypilearning/world-builder/en/step_4.md

 --- task ---

-The 'Character Controller' component has properties that allow the character to walk up slopes and steps.
+The Character Controller component has properties that allow the character to walk up slopes and steps.

 ![The Character Controller component in the Inspector window with 'Slope limit' and 'Step offset' properties.](images/slopes-steps.png)